 - On-scene incident commanders – Ability to operate the incident command system, know the local and state emergency response parameters, understand the business’s plan, and have 24 hours of operations-level training

-- Hazardous waste materials technicians – Must know the decontamination procedure, emergency response plan and have 24 hoursof operations-level training
+- Hazardous waste materials technicians – Must know the decontamination procedure and emergency response plans and have 24 hoursof operations-level training.

 - Hazardous materials specialists – Must interact with government regulators and have 24 hoursof technical-level training.